What Should You Look for in an Online Institution?

 Be sure you have access to a virtual bookstore to obtain all of your textbooks and/or required class materials (if the texts are not online texts).

-Be sure you fully understand how online exams work (suggest you do this before you enroll); otherwise, you could be in for quite a surprise.
+Before you enroll, make sure you fully understand how online exams work .
+If you don't, you could be in for quite a surprise.

 Be sure you have other tutorials available to you that are necessary in an online format; for instance, a plagiarism tutorial.